Christopher John Boyce: Espionage

+A 2023 photo of the Bldg.
+M4 at Space Park, where Boyce committed espionage from March 1975 through December 1976 (Note: Boyce: "Suffice it to say that from March 1975 through December 1976, I removed or photographed a sizeable number of classified documents from the highly secret "black vault" of TRW, a CIA contractor in Redondo Beach, California and sent them on with Daulton to the KGB in Mexico City.
+I was able to obtain those documents through my position as a specially cleared TRW employee, working in the black vault, located in building M4.")

 Within months, Boyce was promoted to a highly sensitive position in TRW's "Black Vault" (classified communications center) with a top secret security clearance, where he worked with National Reconnaissance Office (NRO) transmissions.

 Boyce gathered a quantity of classified documents concerning secure US communications ciphers and spy satellite development and had his friend Andrew Daulton Lee, a cocaine and heroin dealer since his high school days (hence his nickname, "The Snowman"), deliver them to Soviet embassy officials in Mexico City, returning with large sums of cash for Boyce (nicknamed "The Falcon" because of his longtime interest in falconry) and himself.
 In a book he co-authored with his wife, Boyce wrote that he does not believe that the information was of much value to the Soviet Union.

 Exposure and conviction

 Boyce, then 23, was exposed after Lee was arrested by Mexican police in front of the Soviet embassy on January 6, 1977.
 His arrest was "almost by accident": Lee was arrested for littering.
 During his harsh interrogation, Lee, who had a top secret microfilm in his possession when arrested, confessed to being a Soviet spy and implicated Boyce.
 Boyce was arrested ten days later on January 16, when the FBI found him hiding out at the shack he was renting near Riverside, California.
 He was convicted on eight counts of espionage on April 28 1977, and sentenced by federal district judge Robert Kelleher on September 12 to forty years in prison, initially at Terminal Island, then the Metropolitan Correctional Center in San Diego.